 The Student Affairs Committee shall have a minimum of five (5) members.
-It shall review matters affecting all aspects of student life of the College, other than those relating to the academic program, including residential policies, and counseling.
-It shall also consider proposals on such matters, and report and make recommendations thereon to the Board of Trustees as may be required.
-The Vice President of Student Affairs shall be an ex officio member of the Committee, without the power to vote.
+It shall review matters affecting all aspects of student life of the College, other than those relating to the academic program, including residential policies, health and wellness.
+The Vice President of Student Affairs shall be an ex officio member of the Committee, without power to vote.